Trunyan Cemetery: Skull Island Bali Village In Kintamani

 The only consolation is that the price is per boat, not per person.
 Try to find other tourists to share a boat with you and lower the cost per person.

-In spite of the steep cost, we still felt like Trunyan Bali was worthwhile to see one of the most obscure and unusual places in Bali.
+In spite of the steep entrance fee, we still felt like the Trunyan cemetery was worthwhile to see one of the most obscure and unusual places in Bali.

 Bali Private Driver & Motorbike Rental

 If you want to explore Bali in the comfort and safety of a private car with an English speaking driver, my top recommendation would be GetYourGuide.